Mystical Machu Picchu through clouds

 The most well-known of all the trekking routes to Machu Picchu, the Inca Trail is the original pilgrimage route to this most sacred temple and is by far the most popular route.
 This shorter trek condenses the best of the Inca Trail into just one day of trekking followed by a day spent in Machu Picchu.

-The trip begins in Cuzco, the ancient capital of the Incan empire.
-You should plan to spend some time in Cuzco prior to the trek to allow your body to acclimatise to the altitude.
+You should plan to spend some time in Cuzco prior to the trek to allow your body to acclimatise.

-Starting at the Kilometre 104 gate (so called because it is 104 km from Cuzco by train) this 10km trek to Machu Picchu provides a great combination of mountain scenery, a variety of fauna and flora and the fascinating Inca site of Wiñay Wayna.
+Starting at KM 104, this trek to Machu Picchu provides a great combination of mountain scenery, fauna and flora and the fascinating Inca site of Wiñay Wayna.

 Trip highlights